Skip to main content

 An overview of content search settings and how to search a website for a word, phrase, or string of text

-This guide gives a step-by-step walkthrough on how to search a website for a word, phrase, or string of text, and find every page which it appears on.
+This guide gives a step-by-step walkthrough on how to use Sitebulb to search a website for a word, phrase, or string of text, and find every page on which it appears.

 Enter text to search